 A "Thrown Out Back" refers to bulging or herniated discs that put pressure on the nerves.
 The pressure can cause pain to radiate away from the spine.

-Lower back pain can be caused by many different sources, including nerve injury, facet arthropathy, tumor invasion, aneurysmal dilation of blood vessels, or ruptured discs.
+Lower back pain can be caused by many different sources, including nerve injury, facet arthropathy (arthritis of the spine), tumor invasion, aneurysmal dilation of blood vessels, or ruptured discs.
 Patients suffering from chronic low back pain may become depressed, may not be able to get restful sleep, or may be unable to focus on certain tasks.
-These associated symptoms may combine to increase the patient’s awareness and perception of the pain and its impact on his or her life.